ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 will do the exact opposite, copying `BlueMarble1972.jpg` from the `Images` directory under the `testuser` account's home directory on server `testserver` to the current directory on your local computer.
-The `.` at the end of the command line is UNIX shorthand for the current directory, and thus tells `scp` to give the destination file the same name as the source file, and to store it in the current directory on your local computer.
+The `.` at the end of the command line is Unix shorthand for the current directory, and thus tells `scp` to give the destination file the same name as the source file, and to store it in the current directory on your local computer.
 Equivalently, you could have specified the name of the destination file explicitly: